Table of Contents

 - Record Letter detailing how and when the person became a Canadian citizen, or if a pending Canadian Citizenship application is in process.

 Note: Record Letters are issued for specific reasons and are valid for a limited time period only.
 These letters cannot be used as proof of citizenship.
 These letters cannot be used to cross international borders including the Canadian/U.S.A. border.
 The only official proof of citizenship is a citizenship certificate.
-For information on how to get a citizenship certificate, contact the Call Centre.
+For information on how to get a citizenship certificate, contact the Call Centre or find application forms and guides.

 Before you apply